Bachelor of Science in Corrections

 Whether you are on your way up the corporate ladder or just getting started, our degree programs and certificates could help you prepare to take your career to a higher level.

 *Local, state, and federal correctional/probation officer jobs and law enforcement positions may require additional training or education including additional state-approved higher education beyond the Purdue Global degree.
 This program was not designed to meet any specific state’s requirements, and Purdue Global makes no representations or warranties as to whether the degree or any individual courses meet such requirements.
 Refer to the University Catalog for additional information.
 Graduates of Purdue Global criminal justice programs are not eligible to attend police academies in Minnesota.

 †ACJS does not accredit university programs.

-‡While many of Purdue Global's degree programs are designed to prepare graduates to pursue continued education, the University cannot guarantee that students will be granted admission to any programs.
+‡The University cannot guarantee that students will be granted admission to any future programs.

 §Purdue University acquired Kaplan University in March 2018 and created Purdue University Global, which is following the same curriculum format and instructional delivery methods as developed and used by Kaplan University.
 These disclosures are based on Kaplan University data reported prior to the acquisition.